-Students with interest and experience in working for peace, social justice, and environmental sustainability connect with residents of Pilgrim Place who have life experience and professional skills in those fields.In turn, the students invigorate the ongoing justice work of the retired residents of Pilgrim Place.
+The intergenerational mentoring program links Napier Fellows interested in exploring vocations for social change with elders at Pilgrim Place who have built a lifetime of experience, leadership, and professional skills in work for social justice, environmental sustainability, and peacemaking.
 Leadership for the Initiative is given by Pilgrim Place, faculty members designated by the five Claremont Colleges, and representatives from the wider Claremont community.

 This intergenerational Initiative offers as its primary programs:

 - The Napier Fellows: Each of the Claremont Colleges may nominate annually in the fall up to three seniors to be Napier Fellows.
-These are students who have proven ability to give leadership in social change and are proposing a project they would like to carry out after graduation.
-All those nominated gather at Pilgrim Place several times and are invited to find a mentor there for the coming year.
+These are students who have proven ability to give leadership in social change and are proposing a project they would like to carry out immediately after graduation.
+The nominees gather at Pilgrim Place several times during the year and are invited to find a mentor from among the Pilgrim Place residents for the coming year.

-- The Napier Medalist: At the annual awards banquet, the Napier Medal is awarded to a distinguished person who exemplifies the values of the Napier Initiative.
+- The Napier Medalist: At the annual awards banquet, the Napier Medal may at times be awarded to a distinguished person who exemplifies the values of the Napier Initiative.